flowground/amazonaws-com-entitlement-marketplace-connector/README.md

 - API Key
 ## Actions

+### GetEntitlements
-### GetEntitlements retrieves entitlement values for a given product.
-The results can be filtered based on customer identifier or product dimensions.
+> GetEntitlements retrieves entitlement values for a given product.
+The results can be filtered based on customer identifier or product dimensions.<br/>

 #### Input Parameters
 * `Action` - _required_